OndrejHome/ansible.ha-cluster-pacemaker/README.md

 ha-cluster-pacemaker
 =========

-Role for configuring and expanding basic pacemaker cluster on CentOS/RHEL 6/7/8 and Fedora 31/32/33 systems.
+Role for configuring and expanding basic pacemaker cluster on CentOS/RHEL 6/7/8, Fedora 31/32/33 and CentOS 8 Stream systems.

 This role can configure following aspects of pacemaker cluster:
 - enable needed system repositories